grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Flood the express dive tank," said Hemi, his voice low since the tiny space of the control room did at least make it easy to hear one another.

 "Right, Boss."
 Bastian reached up and opened a valve and water thrust through thick old pipes into the deepest parts of the bow of the boat.
 The forward part of the boat pitched steeply downwards in response.
-Captain Percy reached to grab cracked leather loops that hung overhead.
+Percy reached to grab cracked leather loops that hung overhead.
 She angled her feet against the incline and her eyes followed the needle of the depth gauge.

-The ship-to-ship radio above Captain Percy's head lit up.
+The ship-to-ship radio above Percy's head lit up.
 From the radio's speaker a recorded voice began blatting a warning that they were violating the territorial waters of someone they had never heard of, who was authorized by a series of treaties with titles that became acronyms that became words that contributed to further acronyms.
 The recording concluded by ordering all submerged submarines to surface and prepare to be boarded.

 Percy punched the mute button on the radio.